jnumainville/salmon-sync/README.md

 # salmon-sync

 This is a Github Action that syncs a folder to a Google Cloud bucket using `rclone`.
+This action is only meant to work for Deephaven's documentation needs and is not general purpose.

 ```
 inputs: